Great Barr

-Great Barr is now a large and loosely defined area to the north-west of Birmingham, England.
+Great Barr is a large and loosely defined area to the north-west of Birmingham, in the county of the West Midlands, England.
 The area was historically in Staffordshire, and the parts now in Birmingham were once known as Perry Barr, which is still the name of an adjacent Birmingham district.
-Other areas known as Great Barr are in the Metropolitan Boroughs of Walsall and Sandwell.
+Other parts still known as Great Barr are now in the Metropolitan Boroughs of Walsall and Sandwell.

 "Barr" means "hill", and the name refers to nearby Barr Beacon.
+The name Barr Magna is used on some old maps.
+Others show it as "Gt.
+Barr".

 History

 Samuel Taylor, an itinerant Methodist preacher, visited Great Barr in 1792 and remarked "preached at Barr, a village famous for nothing as having given birth to Francis Asbury of America and being the present residence of his parents, at whose house we preached".

 Great Barr was largely rural until the early 20th century, though it was influenced by the early stages of the industrial revolution which affected the nearby towns of Birmingham and the Black Country.
 The Staffordshire parish of Barr straddled the route from Birmingham to Walsall.
 Birmingham's historian William Hutton was surprised to see so many nail-making workshops in the area.
 He noted that "in some of these workshops I observed one, or more, females, stripped of their upper garments, and not overcharged with the lower, wielding the hammer with all the grace of their sex".